Income Tax Implications of Recording a CD

 The example I gave above is simple, but what would happen if you had more than one CD in stock?
 How would you value their cost?
 There are four different inventory valuation methods in use: Specific Identification, Average Cost, First-In First-Out, and Last-In First-Out.
 The methods you are allowed to use for income tax reporting differ between the US and Canada, so I won't go into them here.
 The situation for visual artists in Canada is further complicated by the fact that they can make a special election to value their inventory at nil.
 You should discuss these scenarios with a professional tax preparer.

-The information on this website is provided without warranty of any kind.
+The information on this website, and the use of this website, are both provided without warranty of any kind.
 Income tax rules change every year and some information may be out of date.
 All readers wishing to take advantage of the information offered here should consult a qualified income tax preparer.
-In no event will Brad Howland, Howland Tax Services, or this website be liable for any damages, including lost profits, arising out of the information offered on this website.
-All material on this website Copyright © 2001-2015 by Howland Tax Services.
-Please contact us for permission to use this material in any form.
+In no event will Brad Howland, Howland Tax Services, or this website be liable for any damages, including lost profits, arising out of the information offered on this website, or the usage of this website.
+All material on this website Copyright © 2001-2016 by Howland Tax Services, Inc. Please contact us for permission to use this material in any form.
 Website designed and maintained by Brad Howland.